 No exfoliation for at least about a week for the same reason, to prevent further irritation on your sensitive skin.

-On top of that, it’s best not to use any functional products such as anti-aging or whitening-specific products.
-You'd want to focus on healing, soothing and calming your skin after your laser treatments.
+On top of that, it’s best not to use any functional products such as anti-aging or whitening-specific products, especially Retinol and Vitaminc C. You'd want to focus on healing, soothing and calming your skin after your laser treatments.

 What to do after fractional laser treatment